GLOSSARY

 Obi: lady's silk brocade sash

-Oiran: high-ranking courtesan also called ‘castle-toppler
+Oiran: a courtesan of the highest rank, also called “castle-toppler”

 Ôkubi-e: close-up prints of actors’ heads or busts